-Effective for first-year students applying for Fall 2022, Westfield State University will not require the submission of SAT or ACT scores for a student’s admission decision.
+For first-year students applying to Westfield State University, we will not require the submission of SAT or ACT scores for a student’s admission decision.

-Westfield State University will not require the submission of SAT or ACT scores for prospective students applying for 2022.
-Please note that we will still require TOEFL or IELTS exam for ESL applicants, or by submitting proof of competency in Level B2 of the program at the International Language Institute in Northampton, MA.
+Westfield State University will not require the submission of SAT or ACT scores for prospective students applying to the University.
+Please note that we will still require proof of English proficiency for International & ESL applicants, or evidence of competency in Level B2 of the program at the International Language Institute in Northampton, MA.

 Why has Westfield State University gone test optional?